 If you don’t know if your home is in a flood risk area, you can check the risk of any property at FloodSmart.gov or via the Federal Emergency Management Agency (FEMA) website map.

 But it’s a good idea to buy flood insurance because, in the U.S., just one inch of water can cause around $25,000 or $27,000 or more in damages to your home.

-This is the average cost to repair your home and replace your personal belongings as stipulated by FEMA’s Estimated Flood Loss Potential.
+As stipulated by FEMA's Estimated Flood Loss Potential, this is the average cost to repair your home and replace your personal belongings.

 And, also according to FEMA, 25% of homeowners or renters who don’t even live near a flood zone have made flood damage claims to their insurers.